heathercat123/ScratchWikiSkin2-PHP5.3/README.md

 This is a backport the default skin for the various Scratch Wikis to older MediaWiki versions.
-It was only officially tested on MediaWiki 1.26.4 on PHP 5.3.8, but it should work on MediaWiki 1.25+ on PHP 5.3.3+.
+It was only officially tested on MediaWiki 1.26.4 and PHP 5.3.8, but it should work on MediaWiki 1.25+ and PHP 5.3.3+.

 <p align="center">
   <img src='./readmeimg/WikiLipsum.png'>